TotalTechGeek/pineapple/readme.md

 ### Q&A

+#### Does Pineapple support TypeScript?
+Yes.
+The functionality is experimental at this point in time, but you should be enable to enable it with `-t` or  `--typescript`.

+#### Does Pineapple support Babel?

+Not yet, but it is on the roadmap.
+With the recent addition of TypeScript support, it hopefully won't require too much effort.

 #### Should I put pineapple on my pizza?

 The author of this project holds no opinion on this subject, but you might want to consider [Cucumber for your scenario tests](https://www.npmjs.com/package/@cucumber/cucumber).

+Pineapple doesn't necessarily go well with every use case, so for certain types of tests we actively encourage you to choose a framework better suited for that style of test.

+Pineapple is oriented towards simplifying unit tests & making it easy to run multiple test cases against functions, but if you're trying to test a series of complex processes against something stateful (transactions against a rewards points system, combat, etc), scenario tests are likely your better bet.